des4maisons/til/til.md

+* In yaml, to have a "verbatim" node (one where the information is passed through withou re-interpretation, except to remove the indentation':

+    ```
+    foo: |
+      stompy
+      this is
+      grumpy time
+    ```
 * The `GIT_SSH` environment variable is how you override the command that git is using to ssh.
 Set `GIT_SSH` to the path of a file that specifies how the ssh command should be invoked.
 An example of such a file: